Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Beside defining access permissions for the tracker and its artifacts
-(see ?) it is sometimes necessary to restrict access to certain fields
+(see `Tracker Permissions Management`_) it is sometimes necessary to restrict access to certain fields
 of the tracker to a given population.
 As an example if you share a
 defect tracking system with your customers you may want to hide some
 fields from the view of your customer or prevent them from modifying